ljc2154/ADBS/Project1/README.txt

 We also use a dictionary called "idf" that maps terms to a list of bits to
 	measure the idf of a given term.
 	Each index of the list corresponds to a different document.

+FUNCTIONS
+To enhance the readability of our script, we stored most of our code as
+	functions in the file funcs.py.

 e)     A detailed description of your query-modification method We based our query-modification method on the Rocchio algorithm in